 The wisest son does make his father proud,

-The fool oft to his mother’s breast does cling,
+The dullard to his mother’s breast oft clings,

 Yet fosters both may don the mourner’s shroud

-Still of this failure who should bear the scorn,
+Still of black shame, who bears the greater scorn,

 There oft the mother’s heart does heft the more

-And mocks her worth and work so woefully;
+Which mocks her worth and work so woefully.

 The warmest sun and too the sweetest rain

-Falls soft upon the flower and weed the same.
+Falls yet upon the flower and weed the same.

 © Loubert S Suddaby.
 All Rights Reserved.